MichelKazi/Polar/notes.md

 Actually, this is really simple because the only way you wouldn't see a user's profile is if:
 - They are not your gender preference
 - They don't live within your range
+-
+## Authorizing the User
+So far, I created two helper functions to sign and verify jwt tokens.
+users are assigned jwt tokens, and now I have to make sure that those tokens are properly passed with each request.

+UPDATE:
+Okay... so, I now have to make sure that whenever I am making a request that uses the auth policy I wrote, I send the token in the request header.

-- They have the exact same answers as you
+ They have the exact same answers as you

 ## Sending Profiles To Render
 Okay.
 So we have Users with their attributes and preferences